 The 28% GST on refrigerators significantly impacts consumer purchasing decisions.
 Many buyers delay purchases or opt for smaller capacity models.
 The high tax rate makes refrigerators less affordable for middle-class families.

 On the other hand, having GST as a single system means there are now less taxes and it’s easier to comply.
-In the past, the sum of excise duty, VAT and similar levies was very close to current GST.
+In the past, the sum of excise duty, VAT and similar levies was very close to the current GST.

 Refrigerator manufacturers have adjusted their pricing strategies post-GST implementation.
 Some brands offer attractive financing schemes to offset the tax impact.
 Online retailers frequently provide GST-inclusive pricing for better transparency.